JustinPerlman/SpotifyPlaylistSync/README.md

 - Windows 10/11 (tested).
 Should also work on macOS/Linux with Python.
 - Python 3.9+
-- A Spotify Developer application (for Client ID/Secret)
+- A Spotify Developer application (Client ID required; Client Secret optional if using PKCE)

-Dependencies are listed in `requirements.txt` (Spotipy, python-dotenv, and the downloader dependencies).
+Dependencies are listed in `requirements.txt` (yt-dlp, spotipy, python-dotenv).
+A recent Spotipy version is recommended for PKCE (login without client secret).

 ---